cunnie/docs/sslip.io.md

 * We followed the [BOSH instructions](https://bosh.io/docs/create-release.html)
 * The release is available on [GitHub](https://github.com/cloudfoundry-community/xip-release)
 * We cut corners when creating a release.
-Specifically, in our [packaging script](https://github.com/APShirley/sslxip-release/blob/master/packages/powerdns/packaging) we installed dependent packages (e.g. boost-devel, libmysqlclient-dev) directly using the OS (i.e. `yum` in the case of a CentOS stemcell, `apt-get` in the case of Ubuntu).
-This is strongly discouraged, but the alternative&mdash;building releases for the dependencies&mdash;would have jeopardized our ability to have something to present at the end of Hack Day.
+Specifically, in our [packaging script](https://github.com/cloudfoundry-community/xip-release/blob/master/packages/powerdns/packaging) we installed dependent packages (e.g. boost-devel, libmysqlclient-dev) directly using the OS (i.e. `yum` in the case of a CentOS stemcell, `apt-get` in the case of Ubuntu).
+This is strongly discouraged, but the alternative&mdash;building releases for the dependencies&mdash;would have jeopardized our ability to finish within the 8-hour span of Hack Day.

-* The sample [BOSH manifest](https://github.com/cloudfoundry-community/xip-release/blob/master/examples/xip-bosh-init-aws.yml) can be customized for clients who would like to deploy their own version of sslip.io/xip.io.
+### Rolling Your Own

+Rolling your own version of an xip.io-style nameserver is fairly straightforward; the xip BOSH release has [instructions](https://github.com/cloudfoundry-community/xip-release#deploying-a-custom-version-of-xip-to-amazon-aws) for setting up the Amazon AWS environment, deploying, and testing.

+Although there is work involved setting up the BOSH manifest (e.g. setting up the AWS VPC), it's not terribly burdensome.
+We encourage you to review the [sample manifest](https://github.com/cloudfoundry-community/xip-release/blob/master/examples/xip-bosh-init-aws.yml).
+Most of it is boilerplate; search for "CHANGEME" to see what would need to be changed to deploy your own version.
+Surprisingly little.

 ### The Economics of sslip.io: $238.55 per year